bbc/simorgh/src/app/lib/config/toggles/README.md

   }
 ```

-If a toggle is not configured in iSite or in the local toggle configs coupled to Simorgh, then the toggle value will default to false.
+If a toggle is not configured in iSite or in the local toggle configs deployed with Simorgh, then the toggle value will default to false.

 Feature toggles can be found in `src/app/lib/config/toggles`